tony612/the-zen-of-elixir/README.md

 # The Zen of Elixir

 Mastering Elixir is *not easy*.
 This project tries to collect the most inspiring resources about Elixir.
 It's not about teaching the basics, it's about the most important things that every Elixir programmer should know.

-There're articles, talks etc.. telling you these, but it can be hard to find as Elixir beginners.
+There're articles, talks etc.. covering various topics, but they can be hard to find as Elixir beginners.
 That's why this project is created. *These resources are useful and inspiring even if you don't program in Elixir (yet).*

 (Check out [awesome-elixir](https://github.com/h4cc/awesome-elixir#resources)